-The NC comprised three members, namely Mr Gn Hiang Meng, Dr Wee Cho Yaw and Mr Chew Choon Soo during the period from 1 January 2023 to 25 April 2023.
-Dr Wee Cho Yaw stepped down as a member of the NC on 25 April 2023 and Mr Wee Ee Chao was appointed a member of the NC with effect from 25 April 2023.
-The NC currently comprises three members, namely Mr Gn Hiang Meng, Mr Wee Ee Chao and Mr Chew Choon Soo.
-Throughout FY2023, the NC comprised at least three Directors, the majority of whom, including the Chairman of the NC, are Independent Directors.
+The NC comprised three members, namely Mr Gn Hiang Meng, Mr Wee Ee Chao and Mr Chew Choon Soo during the period from 1 January 2024 to 23 April 2024, with Mr Gn appointed as Chairman of the NC.
+Mr Gn retired as a director of the Company on 23 April 2024 and consequently stepped down as Chairman and member of the NC.
+On 23 April 2024, Mr Chew Choon Soo was appointed Chairman of the NC and Mr Ong Sim Ho was appointed as a member of the NC.
+The NC currently comprises three members, namely Mr Chew Choon Soo, Mr Wee Ee Chao and Mr Ong Sim Ho.
+Throughout FY2024, the NC comprised at least three Directors, the majority of whom, including the Chairman of the NC, are Independent Directors.